Guide to the Census of Population, 2016

 As in previous censuses, procedures were in place for the 2016 Census to ensure that members of the public received services in the official language of their choice.

-Third languages / alternative formats
+Other languages / alternative formats

-In addition to English and French, the 2016 Census questions and the reasons why the questions are asked were available in 11 Aboriginal languages and 11 ethnic languages, as well as in Braille, in an audio version and as a sign language video.
+In addition to English and French, the 2016 Census questions and the reasons why the questions are asked were available in 11 Aboriginal languages and 11 Immigrant languages, as well as in Braille, in an audio version and as a sign language video.

 It is important to note that the questions were translated for reference purposes only.
 The census questionnaire had to be completed online or on paper, in either English or French.